• Sarabeth's will be exhibiting at the Summer Fancy Food Show, booth #1961, in New York City, between June 29-July 1, 2014.

-• A second international branch of Sarabeth's is now open in the Daikanyama district of Tokyo in Japan.
+• A third international branch of Sarabeth's is scheduled to open in July 2014 at the Shinegawa Station in Tokyo Japan.

 Warm up with savory soup, just in time with the chilly weather.
-Sarabeth's soup named one of Oprah's Favorite Things of 2013, was chosen winner of the "Best Soup" award at the 2013 Summer Fancy Food by the Specialty Food Association and is 100% natural with no preservatives.
+Sarabeth's soup named one of Oprah's Favorite Things, was chosen winner of the "Best Soup" award at the 2013 Summer Fancy Food by the Specialty Food Association and is 100% natural with no preservatives.
 The biscuits are freshly baked at Sarabeth's bakery.

 Sarabeth's summer salad tips with the Wall Street Journal